forestgrape/people_interactions/conflicts/conflicts_in_the_levant/palestine_israel_in_conflict.md

 ### Opinion on Solutions of the Conflict
 Three pillars for a resolution:
-1. Safety and no more suffering for all civilians on all sides (both residents and hostages).
-Safety/ability to move to safe places means letting the hostages go and provision of truly safe locations for the residents of Gaza, if necessary by evacuation options.
+1. [Safety for civilians](#safety-for-civilians) on all sides (both residents and hostages).
+For safety of civilians a ceasefire is best.
+As a fall back is considered the ability to move to safe places, which means letting the hostages go and provision of truly safe locations for the residents of Gaza, if necessary providing options for temporary evacuation.
+   > If evacuation is necessary, sanctions against the IDF and its supporter are so too.
-2. Paths to Peace which take into account the interest both by the people from Palestine and Israel.
+2. Elaborating [Perspectives for Peace](#perspectives-for-peace) which take into account the interest both by the people from Palestine and Israel.
-3. Judgement of all relevant events/occurrences under domestic and international law.

    > A stepwise approach is considered most promising.
 Starting with safety for civilians, ideally a truce, elaboration of plan for a lasting peace.
 For example, the peace plan by Egypt outlines first steps.
+3. [Legal judgement](#legal-judgement-of-events) of all relevant events/occurrences under domestic and international law.

 #### Safety for Civilians
 *Nobody* is reported [*nowhere* safe in Gaza](#events-and-situation-gaza)).
 A lasting ceasefire would be best.
 If that's not achievable evacuation options can be provided.

-> 1. It should be made sure that warfare calms down and not gets worse  regardless of evacuation options.
-> 2. Evacuation, even if that results in pushed migration, is considered better than being stuck in danger & in near unliveable places.
+> * Temporary evacuation options are just meant to prevent people from being stuck in near unliveable places. // It's about preventing uninvolved/innocent people especially children suffering from other's war.
+> * Regardless of evacuation options, respect for humanitarian international law - including the respect of local civilian areas i.e. there are local safe places - is imperative.
+> * If the IDF warfare is that reckless that evacuation options are necessary at least a weapon embargo and stopping cooperation with the IDF and its military supporters is adequate.

-> > Refugee rights were created, people are able to seek refuge.
+> Refugee rights were created, people are able to seek refuge.

 <!--
-> * Cruise ships and possibly in some instances summer resorts could help to provide temporary accommodation.
-For example around the mediterranean sea or in central Europe.
+> Cruise ships and suitable summer resorts could provide temporary accommodation.
+For example in the mediterranean area or in central Europe.
 > -->

-> Sanctions can be used to guarantee a return.
+> Sanctions can be used both to guarantee a return and to discourage/penalize warfare against international standards.

-#### Path that led to Peace
+#### Perspectives for Peace
 A perspective for both the people from Gaza and Israel to live in a peaceful setting with everyone's Human Rights fully guaranteed.

 <!--Interests people from Israel, Interests people from Palestine-->